Vajrasattva Statues of “Limitless Form”

 Is a Vajrasattva Statue also Vajrapani?

-Vajrapani is sometimes called Vajrasattva in Mahayana Buddhism and often appears as wrathful deity.
-Although a Vajrasattva statue is a peaceful Sambhogakaya manifestation, he theoretically can take the form of the Wrathful Vajrapani (Vajrapani can appear as peaceful, semi-wrathful or wrathful).
+Vajrapani is sometimes called Vajrasattva in Mahayana Buddhism and often appears as a wrathful deity.
+Although a Vajrasattva statue is a peaceful Sambhogakaya manifestation, he theoretically can take any form including wrathful manifestations of Vajrapani (Vajrapani can appear as peaceful, semi-wrathful or wrathful).

 However, Vajrapani is the embodiment of the Buddha’s power and he acts as the guide and protector of the Buddha.
 Therefore, he is a completely different deity.
-Additionally, Vajrapani is often depicted alongside Avalokitesvara (Buddha’s compassion) and Manjushri (Buddha’s wisdom).
+Additionally, Vajrapani is often depicted alongside Avalokiteshvara (Buddha’s compassion) and Manjushri (Buddha’s wisdom).
 Vajrapani is therefore unique and has his own identity which is exclusive of Vajrasattva.